PlixML/pixel/docs/validator.md

 Validators will need enough disk space to store the model of every miner in the subnet.
 Each model is limited to 6 GB and 2.5B parameters, and the validator has cleanup logic to remove old models.
 It is recommended to have at least 3 TB of disk space.

 Validators will need enough processing power to evaluate their model.
-It is required to have a GPU with atleast 48 GB of VRAM, A100 is recommended.
+It is required to have a GPU with atleast 48 GB of VRAM.

 # Getting Started